surajsept/cyanoRBA/README.md

 A detailed description of obtaining and installing Gurobi license is given [here](https://www.gurobi.com/documentation/8.1/quickstart_mac/retrieving_and_setting_up_.html).

 ****
-Once you have have the checked the steps above.
+Once you have have checked the steps above.
 You may consider refering to the [Beginners Guide](https://wiki.python.org/moin/BeginnersGuide).
 Or, just start a python console to simulate the RBA model of phototrophic growth.

 #### 4. To reproduce plots from the manuscript type the following in your python console:
     run plot_results.py